Strieglitz/HTW-SN-RIOT-LED/README.md

 wlxbc0543037958 is the interface of my network card and is the connection to the interet, tap0 is the interface which the borderrouter generates when starting the interactiv terminal

+now start the smcroute deamon which works in the background `sudo smcroute -d oder sudo smcroute -n`

 ### prepare Riot with the COAP-LED Project

 all these steps have been done on this repository, but this are the steps how to end up with this repo